 I am an award-winning artist/communicator fascinated with science and sustainability.
 I focus on illustrations that demystify how ecosystems work and editorial projects that connect our everyday lives to the natural world.
-And, I am passionate about teaching researchers, teachers, and the public how to incorporate drawing into work and lifestyle.
+And, I am passionate about teaching researchers, teachers, and the public how to incorporate the arts and humanities into science work and lifestyle.

-My award-winning work can be seen in numerous publications, including a college-level writing textbook I co-authored and magazines such as American Scientist, BC Nature, Camas, Fair Chase, Montana Outdoors, and Western Confluence.
-I embrace visual communication projects such as doing photography for Parks Canada or leading sketching workshops for scientists at Harvard Forest, Ecological Society of America annual meetings, and the University of Wyoming’s Science Initiative Summer Teaching Institute.
-Click here for my detailed bio and portfolio/CV.
+My award-winning work can be seen in numerous publications, including a college-level writing textbook I co-authored, along with illustrations in books including And Then There Were None and Wild Migrations: Atlas of Wyoming’s Ungulates.
+My writing and images have also appeared in publications such as American Scientist, BC Nature, BioScience, Camas, Ecology and Society, Fair Chase, Montana Outdoors, Nature, and Western Confluence.
+Past visual communication projects include photography for Parks Canada and leading professional development trainings for scientists at Harvard Forest, Ecological Society of America annual meetings, and the University of Wyoming’s Science Initiative Summer Teaching Institute.